Karl Urban

 Karl Urban and Natalie Wihongi

-However, Karl Urban and Natalie Wihongi's marriage didn't last forever.
+However, Karl Urban and Natalie Wihongi's marriage wasn't meant to last.
 The couple announced their separation in 2014.
 Since then, Urban has been linked to actress Katee Sackhoff, with whom he has been in a relationship since 2014.
 The couple appears to be happy, and they continue to support each other's careers while maintaining a relatively private personal life.

 According to Karl, when his wife became pregnant for the second time, she exclaimed "Oh!
-Indy!" while watching one of the Indiana Jones movies.
+Indy!" while watching an Indiana Jones movie.
 She then turned to her husband and told him that it would be a great name for their future son.
 The boy, born in 2006, was named Indiana, but the family simply called him Indy.

 Karl Urban's sons: Hunter and Indiana